vincentwolsink/home_assistant_enphase_envoy_installer/README.md

 [![Maintainer][maintainer-shield]][maintainer]
 [![HACS Custom][hacs-shield]][hacs-url]

-This is a HACS custom integration for enphase envoys with firmware version 7.X.
+This is a HACS custom integration for enphase envoys with firmware version 7 and up.

-▶ Preferably to be used with your installer or DIY account.
-(Some of the functionality won't be available when using a Home Owner account.
-If you still want to use it this way, select the option during configuration.)
+Especially made to provide extra functionality with your installer or DIY account.
+If you want to use the integration with a Home Owner account (with less functionality), select the option during configuration.

 Features:
 - Individual device per inverter with all information available.
 - Individual device per Q-relay with relay status.
-- Production switch to turn on/off solar power production.
+- Production switch to turn on/off solar power production. :one:
 - Firmware update sensor.
 - 3 Phase CT readings.
 - "Realtime" updates of CT readings.
 - Configurable polling interval.
 - Optional negative production reading correction.
 - Service call to retrieve and set grid profile.

+:one: Some Enphase installations suffer from an [issue](https://support.enphase.com/s/question/0D53m00009JkKntCAF/when-i-disable-and-later-enable-power-production-through-the-envoy-installer-web-interface-the-microinverters-only-start-producing-power-the-next-morning-instead-of-right-away-why-is-that-and-is-there-any-way-to-make-them-immediately-produce-power) where production only restarts the next morning.
+This is not an issue with this integration.

 ## Screenshots